-End-Stage Renal Disease (ESRD) Nursing Diagnosis & Care Plan
+End-Stage Renal Disease (ESRD): Nursing Diagnoses, Care Plans, Assessment & Interventions

-Chronic kidney disease is divided into five stages based on the eGFR (estimated glomerular filtration rate), a blood test that measures the filtering ability of the kidneys.
+Chronic kidney disease is divided into five stages based on the eGFR (estimated glomerular filtration rate), a blood test that measures the kidney’s filtering ability.

 • Stage 1 presents as an eGFR of 90 ml/min or higher.
 This is considered a normal eGFR, and the patient will likely be asymptomatic.

 • Stage 2 CKD is an eGFR of 60-89 ml/min.
-This is mild CKD, and the client may not notice symptoms, but protein in the urine or other damage will be observable.
+This is mild CKD, and the patient may not notice symptoms, but protein in the urine or other damage will be observable.

 • Stage 3a is an eGFR of 45-59 ml/min.
 Kidney damage is mild to moderate.